kryptx/palmetto/README.md

 2. For applications that only want information, the requirement to receive a token and then use it to request the data is onerous, and developers of such applications are likely more confused by this "fourth leg" than by OAuth itself.
 3. Creating an account still requires either already being a user of one of their supported OAuth providers (there is no truly generic "OAuth Login"), or entering and remembering a password, which are often undesirable options.

-Even more recently, the OpenID Connect (OIDC) standard has been published, which builds further on top of OAuth2 to address some of the above issues, along with Dynamic Client Registration which, theoretically, fully democratizes identity.
+Even more recently, the OpenID Connect (OIDC) standard was published, which built further on top of OAuth2 to address some of the above issues along with Dynamic Client Registration which, theoretically, fully democratizes identity.
 Despite the efforts of multiple organizations to simplify use of the standard, the unfortunate reality is that because of the burden of understanding and implementing such a large standard, some significant portion of developers elect not to implement this interoperable form of delegated authentication and instead opt for re-implementing probably-insecure password schemes or a limited selection of identity providers.

 ### Introducing Palmetto

-Palmetto is a standard under development which essentially extracts the concept of **an OpenID Connect authorization_code grant type with optional PKCE for `openid` scopes and `response_type: id_token`** into a single opinionated flow, offering direct, secure access to a user's identifying information no matter where they choose to store it.
+Palmetto is an experimental standard which essentially extracts the concept of **an OpenID Connect authorization_code grant type with optional PKCE for `openid` scopes and `response_type: id_token`** into a single opinionated flow, offering direct, secure access to a user's identifying information no matter where they choose to store it.

 Other than limiting flow, grant type, and response contents, some other choices have been made:
 * The flow begins with an assertion to the resource server about the user's identity, including the custodian of the associated data.